 The concept of "taboo," be it about behaviors, categories or simply topics of discussion, is all about boundaries.
-Respecting boundaries is a key component of being a considerate human being.
+Respecting boundaries is a key component of being a considerate human being and a healthy, productive employee.
 This life skill is essential for a work setting

 Example: "For my money, __ is the best candidate.
 She knows what she's doing."

 How you voted, where you stand on immigration, abortion, healthcare...
 When it comes to taboo topics, there's nothing quite like politics to spark the most vicious of disagreements.
 So save your rants for your Facebook posts (if you must rant,

 Example: "Well, I believe __ is a sin."

 Potentially just as polarizing as politics, discussing your personal religious beliefs is another almost universally taboo topic in any social setting.
 Religion is so very deeply personal that airing your own beliefs can quickly rub up against someone else's.
 This can lead to arguments or, just as awful, making some coworkers feel alienated and threatened if their own religion doesn't fall in line with yours.

 Example: "I met up with this really hot Tinder date the other night and..."

 Unless you write a sex advice column, the bedroom and the boardroom need never meet.
 Not only is discussing sexual preferences or escapades way too much information, it's also incredibly unprofessional.
 Even if your office environment is in general pretty relaxed, playing it safe and keeping yourself buttoned up

 Example: "I want to get this done under deadline.
 I need that bonus!"

 There's transparency, and then there's fixation.
-Companies in general should be above board about their pay grades and systems of raises and bonuses.
+Companies, in general, should be above board about their pay grades and systems of raises and bonuses.
 Asking your coworkers about the financial benefits of different positions is also fine.
 But hunting up specific individuals' earnings, or worrying incessantly over your own pay or the state of your bank account?
 Not great.
 Money is one of those taboo topics that isn't just about boundaries.
 It's also about behaving in poor taste.

 Example: "My partner is being such a jerk!"